imrinahru/my-site-fresh/content/03_Events/Wired University Lecture with Yasuaki Kakehi & Dominique Chen.md

 ## My take

-In a moment where AI tools seem to do _everything_, this conversation helped me ask: _What is it that only I can feel? notice? imagine?_ And how might I keep that flame alive—without outsourcing it too soon?
+In a moment where AI tools seem to do _everything_, this conversation helped me ask: _What is it that only I can feel? notice? imagine?_ And how might I keep that flame alive without outsourcing it too soon?

 It also inspired me to value users' bodily experience as a core element of experimentation.